I have this weird problem: I can't take personality tests. When I'm trying to do such tests, my brain starts working extremely hard.

-Recently a situation occurred that triggered even more scepticism towards the tests from me.
+Recently a situation occurred that triggered even more skepticism towards the tests from me.
 A friend of mine asked a bunch of his and my friends to do Myers-Briggs personality test (there are 16 personality types).
 All the people besides him and me got ENFP personality type.
 So 6 people out of 8 got ENFP personality, but according to the global statistic, only 7% of the population has this personality type.
-Of course, 8 people are not enough to disprove global statistic, but it’s enough to make one even more suspicious.
+Of course, 8 people are not enough to disprove global statistic, but it's enough to make one even more suspicious.

 Here are the problems I see with personality tests:

 we don't know ourselves that well.
 It seems like personal questions should be the easiest.
 But I found it to be untrue.
 I'd go ahead and say that life to some extent is about learning about yourself.
 So if you don't know yourself perfectly well, you can't really assess yourself objectively.

 wishful thinking.
 People understand what features are "better" than others and then select them.
 Sometimes, we select option we would like to have, but not the one we have now.

 reduction.
 I'm ok being reduced to some type of personality, but it doesn't work.
 You can't fit individual into the model.
 It will be always to some extent wrong.

 behavior changes.
 Day to day.
 Based on moods, lessons, events, contexts, people.

 fluidity.
 Mind and soul are moving dots on the line, they are not fixed.
 Everything changes, and we are not even aware of all changes that happen to us.